 Eligibility Criteria The Strategic Energy Management Plan (SEMP) Initiative is available to the Company's largest C&I customers, including chain restaurants.
 The SEMP initiative targets customers who have the potential to go deeper with energy efficiency, have a level of in-house sophistication to make organizational changes to incorporate multi-year energy planning, and are motivated by corporate and institutional sustainability goals.
 Offerings SEMP provides customers with customized support allowing flexibility to address the energy efficiency and sustainability opportunities of the organization and its facilities in the context of the Company's self-identified business needs.
-Working with a SEMP provides the customer the opportunity to think long-term about their energy needs and equipment, resulting in more comprehensive savings compared to the more traditional energy efficiency programs.
+Working with a SEMP provides the customer the opportunity to think long-term about their energy needs and equipment, resulting in more comprehensive savings compared to traditional energy efficiency programs.
 Where appropriate and valued by the customer, automated benchmarking will be available to help demonstrate the impact energy efficiency measures can have on the energy usage of the facilities.
-Colleges and Universities These are currently served through either the Company's large commercial programs with a dedicated sales team or the Company's SEMP initiative.
-With a master-metered portfolio of buildings within the campus, most universities are tied to sustainability goals and climate action plans to reduce their greenhouse gas emissions.
-The
+Colleges and Universities Colleges and universities are currently served through either the Company's large commercial programs with a dedicated sales team or the Company's SEMP initiative.
+With a master-metered portfolio of buildings within the campus, most universities have established sustainability goals and climate action plans to reduce their greenhouse gas emissions.
+The Company's SEMP initiative allows enrolled universities to engage in multi-year campus energy planning and assists them in identifying comprehensive and long- term energy efficiency opportunities.
+The Company has SEMP agreements in place with eight colleges and universities, five of which are participating in the SEMP, and three participating through the State of Rhode SEMP as State universities.

-The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 29 of 88
+The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 31 of 91